RadonX/Simple-TCP-over-UDP/README.md

 2. The computation of RTT follows [RFC 6298 - Computing TCP's Retransmission Timer](https://tools.ietf.org/html/rfc6298).
 Retransmission packet is not used in calculating estimated RTT.
 Therefore, under poor network conditions, it's likely that RTT is never estimated and remains default, which is 0.

-3. Closing the connection is a 2-way handshake.

-4. "Connected: Hello, receiver!" is output to confirm whether the TCP path is set up.
+3. Sometimes, the sender and the receiver fail to connect, or some sockets eventually close.
+The processes will block and nothing are output.
+The output "Connected: Hello, receiver!" is to confirm whether the TCP path is set up.

+4. Closing the connection is a 2-way handshake.

+5. IP header is not included when calculating checksum.

-4. `pack.h` from [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/) is included for `pack()` and `unpack()`.
+6. `pack.h` from [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/) is included for `pack()` and `unpack()`.

-5. Sequence number is not bounded.
+7. Sequence number is not bounded.
 It corresponds to the index of file chunks.

-6. Restart pattern of timer is not the same as that in lecture slide.
+8. Restart pattern of timer is not the same as that in lecture slide.